shamrtn/Eniac-data-cleaning-discounts/README.md

 **📊 Dataset & Sources**
 *   **Source:** Integrated CSV datasets (Orders, Orderlines, Products, Brands).
-*   **Size:** ~[Insert Number] orders spanning 2017 to 2018.
+*   **Size:** ~200 000 orders spanning 2017 to 2018.
 *   **Key Features:** `order_id`, `price`, `unit_price`, `discount`, `date`,`unit_price_paid`,`type` and `product_category`.
-*   **Preprocessing:** Filtered for "Completed" orders and removed outliers/mouldy data.
+*   **Preprocessing:** Filtered for "Completed" orders and removed outliers/corrupted data.
 Merged disparate tables to calculate the exact discount per line item.
 Categorized products into "Anchors" (iPhones/Macs) and "Accessories" to identify price elasticity.

 **🚀 Key Findings & Results**
 *   **The Seasonality Illusion:** Analysis revealed that Q4 2017 and Q1 2018 growth was driven by market cycles (Black Friday/New Year), not the depth of discounts.
 Sales volume remained high even when discounts were minimal.